oisdk/foldpost/README.md

 zipo alg xs ys = cata (flip unRecF) ys (cata (RecF . alg) xs)
 ```

-Then, to come full circle, you get a quite nice encoding of `zip`:
+Then, coming full circle, you get a quite nice encoding of `zip`:

 ```haskell
 zip' :: [a] -> [b] -> [(a,b)]